Cardamon and Saffron Cookies

 Mix butter and sugar till creamy.

-Add vanilla essence, saffron, nutmeg and cardamon.
+Add vanilla essence, saffron, nutmeg and cardamom.
 Mix well.

 Add the flour mixture.
 Knead well and make into small balls.